MartaYang/Academic-MartaYang/content/authors/admin/_index.md

   url: https://www.comp.nus.edu.sg/cs/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests encompass the field of Computer Vision, with a particular emphasis on Human Pose Estimation during my Ph.D.
+bio: My research interests encompass the field of Computer Vision, with a particular emphasis on Human Pose Estimation in the world coordinate during my Ph.D.
 Previously, during my Master's studies, I explored the incorporation of semantic knowledge in Few-Shot Learning.

 # Interests to show in About widget
 interests:
 - Computer Vision
 - Human Pose Estimation
+- Camera Motion
 - Few-Shot Learning

 # Education to show in About widget